Cray-HPE/docs-csm/operations/network/management_network/generate_switch_configs.md

 ***Important***

-You will need to modify following items from your command:
+Modify the following items in your command:

 * --csm : Which CSM version configuration do you want to use.
 I.e.  1.2 or 1.0
 * --a   : Which architecture is the system based of.
 (See above)